sormuras/bach-build/README.md

     required: true
     default: 'build'
   bach-version:
-    description: 'Version of Bach to use, defaults to main'
+    description: 'Version of Bach to use, defaults to 16'
     required: true
-    default: 'main'
+    default: '16'
   project-name:
     description: 'Name of the project'
     required: false